Gbonilla78/R_Final/Micro_Final.md

 Structural Equation Modeling
 ================

-This is a series of predictive models looking at how observable factors such as microplastic type, number, and inputs correlate with unobservable factors such as environmental conditions and influence.
+This is a demonstrational process only, and is to be used as a template for research in the near future.
+The data in used in this markdown is a placeholder but will hold the correct variable names for future replacement.
+Seven observable variables were taken to quantify the concentration and characteristics of microplastics within the Knoxville area.
+However, it is difficult to quantify ambigous factors such as overall environmental condition or urban influence.This is a series of predictive models looking at how some observable factors such as microplastic type, number, and inputs correlate with unobservable factors such as environmental conditions and influence.
 These models utilize structural equation modeling package “semplot” and the “lavaan” package to produce path analysis plots to examine the direction and strength of the relationship between variables.
 For more information follow these links

 Lavaan package (<https://lavaan.ugent.be/>) Sem package (<https://cran.r-project.org/web/packages/sem/sem.pdf>)